NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Punching with feedbacker as you fire the shotgun parries a bullet and causes it to explode on impact.
+      Punching with feedbacker as you fire the shotgun parries one of the bullets and causes it to explode on impact.
     </td>
     <td width="100px">
       1. Shotgun primary fire <br />